MarginaliaSearch/www.marginalia.nu/content/log/A_132_ai_bores.md

 - ai
 ---

-This post is an elaboration on a comment I made on Hacker News lately, on <a href="https://www.arthurcnops.blog/death-of-show-hn/">a blog post</a> that showed an increase in volume and decline in quality among the "Show HN" submissons.
+This post is an elaboration on a comment I made on Hacker News recently, on <a href="https://www.arthurcnops.blog/death-of-show-hn/">a blog post</a> that showed an increase in volume and decline in quality among the "Show HN" submissons.

 <blockquote>